Marie-Hélène Verlhac: Life and career

 In 1988, Verlhac began her studies at the Ecole Normale Supérieure de Lyon.
 She graduated from Université Pierre et Marie Curie (UPMC) with a Master in Cellular and Developmental Biology in 1991, followed by a PhD in cellular and molecular biology in 1995, under the supervision of Dr. Bernard Maro.
 Her PhD studies also included a year studying under Prof. Hugh Clarke at McGill University.
 She undertook postdoctoral studies with Rik Derynck at the University of California, San Francisco.

 Verlhac returned to France and became a principal investigator of her own lab in 2002, which researches oocyte mechanics and morphogenesis.
-Oocytes, the female gametes, divide asymmetrically so that maternal stores can be preserved for the embryo's development; Verlhac's lab uses genetics, two-hybrid screening, and live-imaging combined with biophysics to study such divisions.
+Oocytes, the female gametes, divide asymmetrically so that maternal stores can be preserved for the embryo's development; Verlhac's lab uses genetics, two-hybrid screening, and live imaging combined with biophysics to study such divisions.
 In particular, her lab has discovered the mechanisms underlying the positioning of the nucleus and spindle in oocytes.

-Verlhac was appointed deputy director of the CIRB in 2013, then Director in 2019.
+Verlhac was appointed deputy director of the CIRB in 2013, and then Director in 2019.